XoaquinCB/motor-controller-protocol/protocol-specification-v2.0.md

 This protocol is designed for communicating with a motor controller over an I2C bus.
 Version 2.0 has been designed to work with SMBus masters, and adds some improvements over version 1.0.

 The device presents multiple control modes (listed in [section 3.3](#33-list-of-control-modes), each of which control the motor in a different way.
 In order to configure the control loops, a set of up to sixteen 16-bit parameters are available.
-These are listed in [section3.2](#32-list-of-parameters).
+These are listed in [section 3.2](#32-list-of-parameters).
 For more information about parameters and control modes, see [section 3](#3-parameters-and-control-modes).

 In order to facilitate debugging, as well as enable data logging (among other possible use cases), the device includes a sample buffer for storing samples.
 Information about this can be found in [section 4](#4-the-sample-buffer).